nl253/GeneticAlgo/README.md

 const opts = {

   // stop condition
+  //
-  // (if you find that the algorithm gets stuck too quickly, increase it)
+  // if you find that the algorithm gets stuck too quickly, increase it
   timeOutMS: 30 * SEC,

   // stop condition